 I. OBJECTIVE & PURPOSE

-This policy sets forth principles and procedures for selecting and approving works of art that will be permanently installed on the University of North Florida’s campus, including those funded through construction dollars and those donated by individuals or organizations.
+This policy sets forth principles and procedures for selecting and approving works of art which will be installed permanently on the University of North Florida's campus, including those funded through construction dollars and those donated by individuals or organizations.

 II.
 STATEMENT OF POLICY

 The University of North Florida encourages and uses permanent exhibits of artwork to educate and enrich the lives of our students, faculty, staff, and the local community.
 Portraits may also be used to commemorate individuals who have contributed to the development of the institution.

 All such exhibits of art must complement and respect the character of the campus, be appropriate for the specific setting, and be consistent with the mission of the institution.

 Proposed works of art will be approved by either (a) the local art selection committee, as defined in the Florida Arts in State Building Program Guide, or (b) The UNF Campus Art Committee appointed by the University President.
 The local art selection committee is used for works funded through construction dollars.
 The UNF Campus Art Committee is used in approving works donated to, or purchased by, the University.

 After consultation with the respective selection committee and other interested constituents, the University President may choose not to accept or purchase specific pieces of art work.

 III.
 STATEMENT OF PROCEDURES (If needed)

 In accord with Florida Statute 255.043, one-half of one percent of the total appropriation for construction of a new building will be set aside to fund the acquisition of a work of art for public display in the interior or exterior of the new building.
 The allocation for the work of art can not exceed $100,000.